|Gareth Williams (2019)|

 The problem is that we are not sure what Levene really thought.
 There is evidence that Levene thought DNA has a closed structure or consists of a stack of closed structures.
 But there is also evidence that he thought DNA was linear .
 As far as I can see, Levene never published the closed tetranucleotide structure himself and the models he did publish are linear .
 Does that tell us something?
 This requires investigation of the primary sources, his own publications, not what others tell about him.
 Finally, why would he spend so much time on a boring molecule?

-With the benefit of hindsightWith the benefit of hindsight, the linear model, but even the cyclic model had more potential than Levene had realised.
+With the benefit of hindsightWith the benefit of hindsight, the linear model, but even the cyclic model had more potential than Levene had realized.
 The linear model has the potential to be extended in both directions infinitely because it is an open structure.
-Allowing for any order of the bases would fulfil the requirements for information storage.
+Allowing for any order of the bases would fulfill the requirements for information storage.
 OK, it is not a double helix, but that does not affect information storage capacity .

 In Williams' figure 7.2 (above) the bases T, A, C, G are present, but in figure 4.8 and 4.9 of Portugal and Cohen (1979) only pyrimidine (T or C) and purine (A or G) are present.
 I guess that the illustrations of Portugal and Cohen are close to the original.
 So, that suggests Levene had no fixed order of the 4 bases in mind.
 In my view Levene could not have evidence that there is only one fixed order of the bases in his tetranucleotide or linear model.
 Then (if he did not impose a purine - pyrimidine alternation), 6 possible tetranucleotides are possible: